Strolling through the streets of Bologna and Modena means reliving over two thousand years of history, with traces still visible from the Roman era.

 Tips

 To complete the experience, we recommend a stop at the Museum of the Roman City of Claterna, housed in the Palazzo della Cultura of Ozzano dell'Emilia.
-It exhibits finds from the excavations, including ceramics, coins and furnishings, offering an glimpse of daily life in a Roman city.
+It exhibits finds from the excavations, including ceramics, coins and furnishings, offering a glimpse of daily life in a Roman city.

 The itinerary carries on towards Imola.
-Inside the San Domenico Museum is the so-called Domus del Rasoio, which was discovered during the renovation of the museum complex.
+Inside the San Domenico Museum is the so-called Domus del Rasoio which was discovered during the renovation of the museum complex.

 Curiosities